Eastern Ontario Soccer League

 1. Determine "why" you were dismissed.

-Note that Dismissals will be passed on to the District Association if the dismissal was for Game Official assault or involves issues related to registration.
-If it has been sent to the District, you should contact your District Association directly.
+Note that Dismissals will be passed on to the District Association if the dismissal was for Match Official assault or involves issues related to registration.
+If it has been sent to the District, you should contact Eastern Ontario Soccer.

 2. Determine if you Agree or Disagree with the Dismissal

-Once you have verified the reason for dismissal you may disagree with the charge and/or referee’s report and should at that time request a hearing.
-Requesting a hearing is done by submitting a Request in writing which can be sent to the EODSL office by Express Post or registered mail, or can be e-mailed or hand delivered to the EODSL Office.
-The Request must be accompanied by the $50.00 request for hearing fee, in the form of cash, or cheque.
+If you disagree with the charge and/or Referee’s report you can request a hearing.
+Requesting a hearing is done by submitting a Request in writing which can be emailed to the EOSL office.
+The Request must be accompanied by the $100.00 request for hearing fee, which can be paid by etransfer to ed@eosoccer.ca.
+You have 72 hours from the time you received the report to make the request.

-If you discover that you agree with the dismissal and the referee report then you should not request a hearing and will accept the mandatory penalty as outlined in the OSA Discipline Policy.
-At this time there is nothing you need to do except wait to find out your penalty; if there is a suspension you will be notified through your Club which games you are suspended for.
+If you agree with the dismissal and the referee report don't request a hearing and the associated penalty will be applied as outlined in the Ontario Soccer Discipline Policy.
+At this time there is nothing you need to do except wait to find out your penalty.
+If there is a suspension you will be notified through your Club which games you are suspended for.

 Suspensions